-The Yolo County District Attorney’s Office is always seeking community volunteers for the Neighborhood Court diversion program.
+The Yolo County District Attorney’s Office is always seeking community volunteers to serve as panelists and facilitators in restorative conferences.
+The NHC panelist training course is a prerequisite for service in any of the DA’s restorative programming options.
 Submit a volunteer application today!
 Please register at My Volunteer Portal and apply.
-We look forwarded to welcoming you to the Neighborhood Court Team!
+We look forward to welcoming you to the Neighborhood Court Team!

 You can regularly find Neighborhood Court tabling at local colleges, universities, and community events.
 Students play a big role in helping to restore their communities by serving on our panels.
 Thanks to NHC’s minimal time commitment (one night a month from 6-9 pm!) and flexible scheduling, anyone can serve!
 If you’re a student and need some extracurricular activities to boost your resume, NHC might be a perfect fit!

-Prospective volunteers are required to complete both the Panelist Training and Mock Conference Training sessions.
+Prospective volunteers must complete both the Panelist Training and Mock Conference Training sessions.
 Training is held annually in Davis, West Sacramento, and Woodland in the Spring and Fall.
-Volunteers must complete a background check and observe a conference in order to serve as panelists.
+Volunteers must also complete a background check and observe a conference in order to serve as panelists.

 The 4 Pillars of Neighborhood Court

-Neighborhood Court is victim centered by placing emphasis on the victim’s needs.
-It is focused on offenders making things right to the greatest extent possible with their victims.
+Restore Victim Neighborhood Court is victim centered by placing emphasis on the victim’s needs.
+It focuses on offenders making things right to the greatest extent possible with their victims.
 Offenders pay restitution to victims who have suffered monetary losses or property damage.

-Neighborhood Court creates an atmosphere of inclusion and responsibility by providing a direct role for residents to oversee the resolution of offenses in their city.
-When appropriate the offender will complete community service that goes directly to improving conditions in the area impacted by the crime.
+Restore Community Neighborhood Court creates an atmosphere of inclusion and responsibility by providing a direct role for residents to oversee the resolution of offenses in their city.
+When appropriate the offender can complete community service aimed at improving conditions in the area impacted by the crime.

-Neighborhood Court offers offenders a second chance by avoiding a criminal conviction on their record upon successful completion of the program.
-Offenders are also restored by helping them understand the consequence of their actions and by giving them the opportunity to pay back the community they harmed through community service.
+Restore Offender Neighborhood Court offers offenders a second chance by avoiding a criminal conviction on their record upon successful completion of the program.
+Offenders are also restored by recognizing and addressing the causes and effects of their actions.
+This recognition allows for true restoration and connection to beneficial community resources that can improve overall quality of life.

-Neighborhood Court educates offenders by helping them understand why they committed the offense which led to their current situation.
-Offenders can be educated in alcohol use, anger management, and how to be considerate to their community, as well as other topics designed to change or modify their behavior.
+Educate Offender Neighborhood Court educates offenders by helping them understand why they committed the offense which led to their current situation.
+Offenders learn about anger management, decision making, the dangers of substance misuse, and other topics designed to change or modify their behavior.

 Neighborhood Court does not discriminate on the basis of race, color, national origin, religion, sex, disability, and/or age.